pegros/PEG_LIST/README.md

 You may easily deploy it to your Org via a simple SFDX deploy command from the project folder.
 > sfdx force:source:deploy -u _yourOrgAlias_ -w 10 --verbose -p force-app

+### Usage Prerequisite

+**Beware** to assign to your users the **sfpegListUsage** permission set provided in the package!

+Otherwise component initialisations and data fetches will systematically fail as users will be denied any execution of Apex controller logic.

 * * *